 Pumpkin Angel Food Cake with Ginger Whipped Cream Topping

-The Ingredients and Supplies You Need to Make Pumpkin Angel Food Cake:
+Easy to Make Pumpkin Angel Food Cake Recipe

-The ingredients for this pumpkin angel food cake are pretty simple.
-Certainly, everything will be easy to find at the grocery store during the fall months.
+The ingredients for this pumpkin angel food cake are pantry-friendly and easy to find in fall.

 Cake Ingredients

-- Box of white angel food cake mix
+- 1 box angel food cake mix (the “add water only” kind)

 - All-purpose flour